-If you have an accident or an off – especially if other vehicles are involved – you should contact the police, as well as your insurance company, and between them you and your bike will be taken to its next destination.
+If you have an accident or an off – especially if other vehicles are involved – you should contact the police, as well as your insurance company.
+Between them, you and your bike will be taken to its next destination.

-There are other criteria you must fulfill in order for most policies to apply, most of them are common sense but make sure to check the small print before you sign up to anything.
+There are other criteria you must fulfill for most policies to apply; most of them are common sense but make sure to check the small print before you sign up for anything.

 Some common things that aren’t covered:

 - Bikes under 49cc

 - Issues caused by using the wrong fuel in your bike (in many but not all cases).